General English Evening Course is a part-time English as a Second Language

 date by calling (412) 624-5901 or e-mailing firstname.lastname@example.org.

-format) and check the Evening Classes line in Section A. Return
+ELI application form and check the Evening Classes line in Section A.

-the form to the ELI office with a check for $375 ($75 for application and $300 for deposit; both fees are nonrefundable).
+the completed application form to the ELI office with a check for $375 ($75 for application and $300 for deposit; both fees are nonrefundable).

 is appropriate to their level of Proficiency.